-$^{^{10}}$ In personal communication, the FTPI clarified that most incumbents were not followed due to administrative changes in the survey following budget cuts.
+9In personal communication, the FTPI clarified that most incumbents were not followed due to administrative changes in the survey following budget cuts.

-11The stylized facts from the CUSFTA experience of Canadian manufacturers is at the establishment-level.
+$^{^{10}}$ The stylized facts from the CUSFTA experience of Canadian manufacturers is at both the establishment and the firm level.